-A 10% increase in the equity prices of quoted equity securities at the reporting date would have increased equity by \$189,000 (2019: \$212,000).
-The analysis is performed on the same basis for 31 December 2020.
+A 10% increase in the equity prices of quoted equity securities at the reporting date would have increased equity by \$293,000 (2020: \$189,000).
+The analysis assumes that all other variables, in particular interest rates, remain constant.
 A 10% decrease in equity prices would have had the equal but opposite effect on the amounts shown above, on the basis that all other variables remain constant.